SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can add a type annotation to an associated type in a protocol,
-to require that conforming types must satisfy the constrain
+to require that conforming types satisfy the constraints
 described by the type annotation.
 For example,
 the following code defines a version of ``Container``